lhr-solar/Electronics/README.md

 ### Cloning PCB Projects
 Cloning repos onto your machine is usually straightforwward, but our PCB project repos depend on KiCad library repos.
 Extra steps must be taken to correctly pull submodules.
 [Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) are repos that are inside a repo.

 The most common way to clone repos is to use the HTTPS link, but the most secure way is to clone with SSH.
 The submodules use SSH, so you must generate and add an SSH key to your GitHub acoount.
 Follow the instructions in this [tutorial](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
-If this is your first time doing this you can start at the [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) step, but reading everything is beneficial.
+If this is your first time doing this, you can start at the [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) step, but reading everything is beneficial.

 Once you're able to use Git with SSH, go to the green "Code" button of the repo, and click "Use SSH" to get the url link.
 Copy the `git@hithub.com:repo-name` link.
 Then, enter the following command to the terminal but with the correct url link:
 ```